funcompbio/practical9/practical9.md

     ![](mywebsite4.png)

-5. The GitHub Pages settings panel will refresh automatically and at the top you should see the message `GitHub Pages source saved.
-If you refresh the page through the reload button of the browser you should see a new message at the top that says `Your site is live at` followed by an URL.
+5. The GitHub Pages settings panel will refresh automatically and at the top you should see the message `GitHub Pages source saved`.
+You should refresh the page through the reload button of the browser until you see a new message at the top that says `Your site is live at` followed by an URL.
 That's the URL of your website, open it up in a new tab of your web browser.